Best beaches near Athens and how to reach each one

 August is peak season throughout โ beaches fill by 10:00 on weekends.
 If you must go in August, aim for weekday mornings or less-known spots like Kavouriโs southern face or the beaches between Varkiza and Sounion.

 For more on each part of the Athens Riviera, see the dedicated Athens Riviera beaches guide.
 For island ferry logistics, the Greek islands from Athens guide has full schedules and booking advice.
 Details on things to do at the beaches are also available.
+If you are set on a Cretan beach specifically, the Crete from Athens guide covers flight and ferry options in full, and the Chania food tour guide is worth reading before you go.

 Frequently asked questions about beaches near Athens